manav4code/Computer-Architecture/Control Section/MicroMIPS - Singlecycle Datapath/README.md

 ## Description
 Following code is implementated based on these Diagrams.
 For detailed explanation on the Instruction Set and Philosophy behind Single Cycle Datapath of MicroMIPS go through the book "Computer Architecture" by Behrooz Parhami.
 #
-## Lookup Table of Control Section MicroMIPS Multi-Cycle Datapath
+## Lookup Table of Control Section MicroMIPS Single-Cycle Datapath
 ![Screenshot](ControlSectionLUT.png)